yuyuyukie/chrome-extension-twitch-enhancer/README.md

-## Youtubeの要素をスクリプトで取得できないため開発休止中

 ## Introduction

-This product enhances YouTube experiences.<br/>
+This product enhances Twitch experiences.<br/>
 This product is cloned from Michael Xieyang Liu's repository.

-## Managing Product

-- Milestonesでエピックストーリーを管理
-- Issueでストーリーを管理
-- 上記をProject上でStatus管理

 ## Installing and Running